stanac/LiteApiWeb/LiteApiWeb/Content/Docs/110_controller_matching.md

 All routes and parameters are case insensitive.
 </div>

-This is quick overview with samples, for specific topic check subsections on the left under "Controller and action matching".

 All controller are matched on URL `/api/{controller}`.
 If controller class name ends "Controller", "Controller" suffix with will be stripped from matching URL.

 Controller route can be configurated using `ControllerRouteAttribute` as in: